Web Camera Observation Network

 Over six partners have joined forces to install a web camera, water level sensor, and an air quality monitor at the South Carolina Maritime Museum located on the banks of the Sampit River in Georgetown, SC.

 The public can now watch marine mammal releases by The Marine Mammal Center in Point Reyes National Seashore thanks to a new partnership with WebCOOS.

 The WebCOOS website was shared as Hurricane Ian was approaching.
 This new observing system allows users to stream live camera feeds in real-time in some locations, and see snapshot images in other locations.

 NOAA released a new operational rip current model that will improve beach safety through sophisticated rip current forecasts.
-NOAA plans to validate the model using shoreline footage from SECOORA's Webcams for Coastal Observations and Operational Support (WebCOOS) network.
+NOAA plans to validate the model using shoreline footage from SECOORA's Webcam Coastal Observation System (WebCOOS) network.

 SECOORA was awarded a $1.1 million grant to launch a sustained network of low-cost webcams throughout the Southeast, which will build off of the successful pilot project, the Web Camera Applications Testbed.

 SECOORA's 2019 Data Challenge Winner, Matthew Conlin, a PhD student at the University of Florida, has developed an easy tool to remotely calibrate web camera images for use in measuring changes in coastal and nearshore environments.